 Central Government requires all Councils to prepare a Local Plan, which sets out how new homes and jobs will be provided in each Local Authority area.
 The process for creating a new Local Plan for Hertsmere began in 2016.

 In finding the Local Plan sound, the Inspector appointed by the Secretary of State required the Council to undertake an early review of the plan, taking into account an updated assessment of housing need.

-The location of the site creates an opportunity to create a sustainably located new garden suburb with new private and affordable homes, a GP surgery and a care facility with the potential to include a retirement village close to existing public transport services, facilities and employment areas, and this website explains how that opportunity was identified and subsequently what that means in terms of concept and placemaking.
+The location of the site creates an opportunity to develop a sustainably located new Garden Suburb with new private and affordable homes, a GP surgery and a care facility with the potential to include a retirement village close to existing public transport services, facilities and employment areas.
+This website explains how that opportunity was identified and subsequently what that means in terms of concept and placemaking.